Our Bishop

 Bishop Duffy is greeted by Pope Francis at the Vatican on Thursday 12 September 2019.

-BISHOPS EMERITUS:
+BISHOP EMERITUS:

 Most Rev Joseph Duffy